 Anyone who has taken part in creative projects knows that it is often accompanied by some sort of tension.
 However, this is where the magic happens.
 Using different parts of your brain stimulates concentration, problem solving and initiative.

-Although fun is always centric to our activities, participation in a project that is slightly challenging increases frustration tolerance.
+Although fun is always centric to our memory support activities, participation in a project that is slightly challenging increases frustration tolerance.
 We are constantly evaluating and grading our programming in order to provide “just the right challenge” for the individual.
 Therapeutic programming is largely about observation and assessment of the individual at a particular time.
 As each of us know, we all have good days and bad!
 Our residents living with memory loss are no different.

 When our residents finish a task, and they find the end product useful and beautiful, they feel a sense of self worth.
 There may be several tasks that become more difficult, or even impossible, to accomplish with age and memory loss, but my job is to find where they can shine.
 That’s why I believe I have the best job in the world!